September 2020, Semester 1: Classes take place in Kevin Street

 - Microcomputer Systems

-Students also undertake an engineering project in the third year, which gives them a valuable insight into the solution of real-world engineering problems.
+Students undertake an engineering project in the third year, which gives them a valuable insight into the solution of real-world engineering problems.

 I always had an interest in ‘how things work’, which is why I chose this programme.
 There is a nice mix of applied work and lectures, and the laboratory work is all relevant to real-life examples such as ‘How a computer stores data on a USB key’.
 My final-year project is developing a digital CAD package with another student.